bemasc/ds-glue/draft-schwartz-ds-glue.md

        IN NS NS.OTHER.EXAMPLE.
 ~~~

-would be represented as the following pseudo-records (in C-like pseudo-zone-file syntax):
+would be represented as the following Virtual DNSKEY Records:

 ~~~
+; Public Key = \000\002 \003ns1\007example\003com\000
 .
-300 IN DNSKEY 1 3 TBD base64(
+300 IN DNSKEY 1 3 $DSGLUE_NUM AAIDbnMxB2V4YW1wbGUDY29tAA==
-      "\x00\x02" ; RR type = NS
+; Public Key = \000\002 \003ns2\007example\003com\000
-      "\x03ns1\x07example\x03com\x00"
-    )
-      IN DNSKEY 1 3 TBD base64(
+.
+300 IN DNSKEY 1 3 $DSGLUE_NUM AAIDbnMyB2V4YW1wbGUDY29tAA==
-      "\x00\x02" ; RR type = NS
+; Public Key = \000\002 \002ns\005other\007example\000
-      "\x03ns2\x07example\x03com\x00"
-    )
-      IN DNSKEY 1 3 TBD base64(
+.
+300 IN DNSKEY 1 3 $DSGLUE_NUM AAICbnMFb3RoZXIHZXhhbXBsZQA=
-      "\x00\x02" ; RR type = NS
-      "\x02ns\x05other\x07example\x00"
-    )
 ~~~

+Note that:

+* The NS Source Records are "real" records that appear in authoritative Answers and/or delegation glue, but the DNSKEY records are "virtual records" because they do not appear in any zone or response (in this form).
-This DNSKEY RRSet's owner name is "." because the NS RRSet appears at the zone apex.
-The NS RDATA has been converted to lowercase as specified by the canonicalization algorithm.
-These are "pseudo-records" because they do not appear in any zone in this form.
+* The Virtual DNSKEY Records' owner name is "." because the Source Records appear at the zone apex.
+* The NS RDATA has been converted to lowercase as specified by the canonicalization algorithm.

-Having constructed the DNSKEY pseudo-record, the DS record is constructed as usual, but always using the VERBATIM digest type {{!I-D.draft-vandijk-dnsop-ds-digest-verbatim}}.
-Thus, the final DS wire format RDATA forms the following concatenation:
+Having constructed a Virtual DNSKEY Record, the DSGLUE Record is constructed as usual, but always using the VERBATIM digest type {{!I-D.draft-vandijk-dnsop-ds-digest-verbatim}}.
+Thus, the DSGLUE Record's wire format RDATA forms the following concatenation:

 ~~~
 Key Tag | Algorithm = DSGLUE | Digest Type = VERBATIM | Digest = (